 Where did the inspiration for People You May Know originate from?

 The idea came from a simple image in my head, of a man and a woman meeting after a long period of time apart.
-The release of People You May Know happens to coincide with a huge social movement, but we actually shot the film in the summer of 2017, months before #MeToo arose.
+The release of People You May Know happens to coincide with a huge social movement, but we actually shot the film in the summer of 2017, months before the current incarnation of #MeToo arose.
 It was clear to us early on that we had made a film with a subject matter that would high-five the social zeitgeist, particularly because of our use of Facebook.

 After the initial idea came to you what was your approach for developing the script across its various drafts?